 On this page

-The strategy will focus on supporting our Aboriginal students to be proud and confident learners from birth through to beyond school.
+The strategy focuses on empowering our Aboriginal students as proud and confident learners, on their paths from birth through to beyond school.

 It will also: